Kongens Nytorv station: History

 Kongens Nytorv station opened as part of the initial segment of the Copenhagen Metro, with trains running west to Nørreport and east to either Vestamager or Lergravsparken.
-Construction for the City Circle Line, which is carry the M3 and M4 Lines and for which Kongens Nytorv is acting as an interchange, began on 4 October 2009 with wire work and archaeological sites.
-The excavation is expected to begin in mid-2011 and the station was opened on 29 September 2019.
+Construction for the City Circle Line, which carries the M3 and M4 Lines and for which Kongens Nytorv acts as an interchange, began on 4 October 2009 with wire work and archaeological sites.
+The excavation began in mid-2011 and the M3 and M4 station was opened on 29 September 2019.

-Station layout
+Design

 Kongens Nytorv is built and designed in the same style as other underground stations on the Copenhagen Metro.
 There are two main levels below ground level; the first is a few steps down from the street.
 At this level, passengers take an escalator down to a mezzanine switchback that makes them turn around and go down another escalator to reach platform level.
 There is also a lift that transports passengers to the platform.
 There are two entrances to the station as well: the southwestern corner of the intersection of Kongens Nytorv, Lille Kongensgade, Holmens Kanal, and Store Kongensgade and the other inside the Magasin du Nord department store.